The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

 # Introduction
 In this activity you will launch the API you created in your k8s namespace.
 You will be using all of the skills you learned in this course to modify our pipeline with the new API.
 If working in a group take turns with the steps.
 A sample app is provided if you need a working one to deploy.

 We will only be updating the dev environment to test our new API.
-This activity can be used to deploy any python FastAPI app, but uses the naming convention for the provided currency app.
-If you want to use a different naming convention, just be sure to replace the word "currency" with a more relevant name in each code sample.
+The provided API is a currency converter API.
+After deploying it, your team will add functionality to that API by creating new endpoints.
+The new endpoints will allow you to get quotes from crypto-currencies, and insert them into the orderbook application.
+You will add more endpoints but first lets focus on the deployment!

 # Instructions

 ## Adding Source Code to GitHub

-1. Create a new `branch` for the [orderbook](https://github.com/The-Software-Guild/pss-orderbook-deploy) app.
+1. Create a new `branch` for the [orderbook](https://github.com/The-Software-Guild/pss-orderbook-deploy) app, or use your existing on that is part of the jenkins pipeline.
     ```
     git clone https://github.com/The-Software-Guild/pss-orderbook-deploy
     cd pss-orderbook-deploy
     git checkout -b <COHORT><TEAM>
     ```

-2. Create a new folder in `src` named after your API.
+2. Create a new folder in `src` named after the API.
     ```
     mkdir src/currencyAPI
     ```